2021–22 A-League Men: Fixtures and results

+AFC Champions League qualification

+Due to the re-formatting of the AFC Champions League to have an inter-year schedule from September (northern hemisphere autumn-to-spring) instead of an intra-year schedule (northern hemisphere spring-to-autumn), the qualification for the 2023–24 AFC Champions League was changed.
+The single qualification spot for this competition goes to whichever of which of the Premiers for the current season or the following season accrues the most combined points over both seasons.
+Melbourne City won the Premiership in both the 2021–22 and 2022–23 seasons, thereby automatically qualifying for the Champions League.

 Finals series

 Format

 The finals series, which ran over three weeks, consisted of the top six teams from the regular season.
 In the first week of fixtures, the third-through-sixth ranked teams played a single-elimination match, with the two winners of those matches joining the first and second ranked teams in two-legged semi-final ties.
 The first and second placed teams chose whether they would play home or away in the first leg.
 The two winners of those matches meet in the Grand Final.
 This season was the first to use this format.